JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 Release date: TBD

-- Feature: Debugger for failing to grab a list or play a channel
-- Pro Feature: Backup and restore the app data in local file
+- Feature: Debugger for failing to grab a list or play a channel- Pro Feature: Backup and restore the app data in local file

 ## v1.0.43

-Release date: 2025/11/14
+Release date: 2025/11/13

 - Pro Feature: Archive an online list if you want to keep it but not show in the main list
 - Improvement: Continuous play after video end for local video in media hub